 To work out your target, WLT needs to know the width and length (in metres) – or the total square metre size – of the school grounds or any other area you are measuring.
-Getting your young ones to join you in the measurements could become a fun day outdoors, as well as an educational activity for them to understand the size of habitat they will be protecting in Guatemala.
+Getting your young ones to join you in the measurements could become a fun day outdoors, as well as an educational activity for them to understand the size of habitat they will be protecting in Brazil.
 Once you have the size figures, follow this link to share them with us through our Operation Ocelot calculator – it will then give you a target for the funds you need to raise for the saving of this area.

 What landscape will I be helping to save?

 The Atlantic Forest is one of the world’s most threatened forest regions.
 In Brazil, just 7% of it remains.
 Some of the last remnants are found at Reserva Ecológica de Guapiaçu (REGUA), where the wildlife is thriving, but the land beyond the reserve’s boundaries is still under threat from cattle grazing, hunting, and forest clearance.
 Mission Two of Operation Ocelot will secure more precious acres to add to our partner’s reserve, providing a brighter future for a biodiversity hotspot.
 As of 2019, REGUA was known to contain 73 amphibian species, 37 reptile species, 479 bird species (including 120 Atlantic Forest endemics) and 204 odonate (dragonfly and damselfly) species!

 How is WLT Patron Steve Backshall involved in this initiative?